aviidlee/PhotoshopTools/README.md

 To use these scripts:
 1. Copy the script into the Scripts folder in the Presets directory of Photoshop.
 On Windows, this should be `C:\Program Files\Adobe\Adobe Photoshop CC 2018\Presets\Scripts`, or whatever other version of Photoshop you are using.
 2. Restart Photoshop if necessary.
 3. The script should now appear under File > Scripts.
-You can also use Actions to assign a keyboard shortcut to a script.
-See <http://www.tranberry.com/photoshop/photoshop_scripting/tips/script_shortcut.html> for instructions.
+It is possible to assign a keyboard shortcut to it.

 ## Notes on the scripts
 - `lock_all_except_active` locks all the layers in the current document except for the selected layer, to prevent you from accidentally painting on the wrong layer.
 Unfortunately it seems to take a couple of seconds, so probably not very useful.